Apprentices, Graduates and Placements

 Whether you are a school leaver, at University or wanting to retrain, there are a variety of opportunities with the Met Office.

-Both our Summer Placements and Industrial Placements 2021 are now open for applications.
+Our Industrial Placements 2021 are open for applications but closing very shortly!
 Take a look at the adverts on our vacancies page to find out more about the placements available, how to apply and the closing date for getting your application submitted in time.

 Anyone aged between 14 and 17 can come and spend a week with us to get a better understanding of what we do – much more than the weather forecasts you see on the television.
 Through group work, attending seminars and completing projects, our work experience programme offers a glimpse of what it is like to work for a large, world-leading organisation.
 It will also help with career plans and how what is learnt at school is used in the workplace.